oven-sh/bun/docs/cli/bun-install.md

 | BUN_CONFIG_SKIP_LOAD_LOCKFILE    | Don’t load a lockfile                                         |
 | BUN_CONFIG_SKIP_INSTALL_PACKAGES | Don’t install any packages                                    |

 Bun always tries to use the fastest available installation method for the target platform.
 On macOS, that’s `clonefile` and on Linux, that’s `hardlink`.
-You can change which installation method is used with the `--backend` flag.
+You can change which installation method is used with the `--backend` flag or in [`bunfig.toml`](/docs/runtime/configuration) file.
 When unavailable or on error, `clonefile` and `hardlink` fallsback to a platform-specific implementation of copying files.

 Bun stores installed packages from npm in `~/.bun/install/cache/${name}@${version}`.
 Note that if the semver version has a `build` or a `pre` tag, it is replaced with a hash of that value instead.
 This is to reduce the chances of errors from long file paths, but unfortunately complicates figuring out where a package was installed on disk.